 When you sign up, in the Description field, include this text:

-“Our space is a member of the School Factory’s Space Federation program and are entitled to participate in the Rackspace Startup program for hosting.”
+“Our space is a member of the School Factory’s Space Federation program.”

 Help with the Space Kit!We’re inviting the people from the more established spaces to help us complete the plans and documents for those who are just starting their spaces.
 Contribute your experiences to the pages under the Space Kit Notebook pages, which are wiki pages.

 For example we heard from DenHac that mentioning hackerspace in your 501c3 application can get you denied.
 Sharing what you experience can be a make or break issue for those getting started!

 To participate, create an account and contribute to http://atrium.schoolfactory.org/spacekit/overview